Details of our next intensive three week course will be posted when they are known.

 - High speed internet

-The only material that is an absolute must for the course is the Pali-English dictionary, however, there is a free version available online.
+The only material that is an absolute must for the course is the Pali-English Dictionary.
+There is a free version available online.
 For links to the paper and electronic version see below.
-We also suggest two optional books, because neither of them is a necessity for any of the course work.
-Those with the means and the intent to keep up their Pali studies after the course may wish to get their own copies.
+We also suggest two other books; those who intend to keep up their Pali studies after the course may wish to get their own copies.

 - Pali-English Dictionary by Rhys Davids and Stede, affectionately called the PED